 Subpart WWW specifies in 40 CFR 60.754 the procedures for an uncontrolled landfill to determine annual NMOC emissions.
-These procedures require a calculation based on the landfill's recorded waste acceptance rates, NMOC concentration, and methane generation rate constant in a three tiered approach using equations specified in Subpart WWW.
+These procedures require a calculation based on the landfill's recorded waste acceptance rates, NMOC concentration, and methane generation rate constant in a three-tiered approach using equations specified in Subpart WWW.

-The landfill uses Tier 2 to determine the site-specific NMOC concentration.
+For Tier 1, the landfill uses the default NMOC concentration and methane generation rate constant specified in Subpart WWW.
+If the Tier 1 NMOC emission rate exceeds 50 Mg/yr, the landfill may choose to use Tier 2 which is to determine the site-specific NMOC concentration.
 If the Tier 2 NMOC emission rate exceeds 50 Mg/yr, the landfill may choose to use Tier 3 which is to determine the site-specific methane generation rate constant.
-Murray County - U.S. 411 Westside MSW Landfill currently calculates its NMOC emission rate using Tier 2.
+Pine Grove Landfill currently calculates its NMOC emission rate using Tier 2.
+The most recent Tier 2 testing occurred in February 2017, which indicated a NMOC concentration of 224 ppm hexane.